 The methods and techniques of the major forms of psycho-therapy are studied and demonstrated.
+Prerequisite or concurrent: Pre or CO: 6 hours of Psychology.

-2022-2023 Page | 116 +Denotes liberal arts - science course SL-service learning course Prerequisite or concurrent: Pre or CO: 6 hours of Psychology.
++4153 Psychology of Learning

-+4153 Psychology of Learning Principles of learning are examined with primary emphasis on operant and classical conditioning.
+Principles of learning are examined with primary emphasis on operant and classical conditioning.